Frequently Asked Hosting Questions

 QUESTION: How involved are the 'optional' players of the game?
 Will they know they were optional and feel left out?

 QUESTION: Do you have mysteries where the victim is already disclosed and isn't a guest?

-We have one game designed like that - Doom Mansion.
-However, we tend to disagree that 'murdering' one of your guests isn't fun for the victim!
-Quite the contrary!
-It builds an added layer of suspense when the guests don't know who will be murdered.
-In Round Two - the victim will be notified they are the victim - not even the host has to know who it is - and they'll leave the room via a cue to 'become' the victim - minimally by wearing a victim sign but you can go all out and have them apply white face makeup, wear a victim T-shirt and decorate themselves with crime scene tape - it's hilarious when they walk back in the room.
-From that point on - they are to communicate in other ways than speaking (optional but funny) because they are a 'ghost' - but you can allow them to speak - as long as they keep their victim sign on.
+But first - let's get to the bottom of why you're not wanting a victim in your game.
+Having a victim in the game builds an added layer of suspense when the guests don't know who will be murdered.
+In Round Two - the victim will be notified they are the victim - not even the host has to know who it is - and they'll leave the room via a cue to 'become' the victim - minimally by wearing a victim sign but you can go all out and have them apply white face makeup, wear a victim T-shirt and halo.
+It's hilarious when they walk back in the room.
+From that point on - they are to communicate in other ways than speaking (optional but funny) because they are a 'ghost' - but you can allow them to speak as long as they keep their victim sign on.
 They're not taken out of the game at all!
 In fact, they're the highlight of the game!
-We've done tons of research and found that the players that have played the victim in the past 'hope they get to be the victim again in the next murder mystery game!'
-We would never want to take anyone out or make anyone feel like they were not important in the game or to the story line - so that's how we are different than those other companies that take your guests out of the game after they are murdered.
-All of our mysteries are formatted this way with the exception of Doom Mansion - which was done originally for a group of pre-teens who couldn't 'murder' one of their friends due to their age but wanted the 'clue game' parody.
-But we've had plenty of adults play this game as well and it's great fun!
-But we obviously prefer to make one of the guests a victim - it's the way to go!
-Don't want to have a 'murder' in your game?
-No worries - we have a great selection of non-murder games.
-QUESTION: Can I change the gender of a specific player?
+We've done tons of research and found the players that have played the victim in the past 'hope they get to be the victim again in the next murder mystery game!'
+We would never want to take anyone out or make anyone feel like they were not important in the game or to the storyline - so that's how we are different than those other companies that take your guests out of the game after they are murdered.
+Most of our mysteries are formatted this way with the exception of Doom Mansion and the Last Will game.
+Doom was originally created for a group of pre-teens who couldn't 'murder' one of their friends due to their age, but wanted a Clue inspired game.
+But we've had plenty of adults play this game and it's great fun!
+The Last Will game was created in 2017 as an option for hosts wanting to avoid the victim in the game.

 QUESTION: Can we use your games for profit &/or for a fundraiser?
 Also, are we able to post your art/graphics on our site or promo materials for this event?